stefanoborini/book-the-software-company/01-the-software-company.md

 # Documenting the software

-Software is useless if not properly documented.
+Software is useless to others if not properly documented.
 A large number of software packages have gained massive market share also due to an effective and punctual documentation.
 Even if the software is for internal use only, effective documentation minimises chances of error and delivers transfer of knowledge from one team to another.
 In some cases, documentation might be a legal or regulatory requirement as well, and must comply with these practices.

+Documentation in general has different level of scope in software, and is addressed to different actors:

+- the user, who is anybody interested in simply using a given component.
+  This might be the end user, in case of an application, or a software developer that uses this component for another software
-Documentation in general has different level of scope in software, and is addressed to different actors.
-Typically the actors are the user, who is interested in using a given component, and the developer, who is interested in developing it.
-The first needs to know how to deploy and install either a released or a development level version of the software.
+- and the developer, who is interested in developing the component itself.

+The user needs to know how to deploy and install either a released or a development level version of the software.
 Generally, the user will deploy the component in an already configured system or environment, which must be clearly described in the documentation.

 On the other hand, the developer needs a lot more details, such as the required tools and environment for development, how to setup local testing, code conventions and best practices followed, overall design and code organization, build scripts, external dependencies and libraries (and the aforementioned runtime).
 When into the code, the developer needs to know details about subsystems, classes (in particular their interface and state), and functions (typically their parameters, returned values, side effects and computational cost)

 All of this requires support tools.
 Inline code documentation can be extracted to generate reference documents.
 Documentation of design needs UML modeling